mangal-interactions/mangal/mangal.md

 In this section, we present use cases using the `rmangal` package for `R`, to interact with a database implementing this data specification, and serving data through an API (`http://mangal.uqar.ca/api/v1/`).
 It is possible for users to deposit data into this database, through the `R` package.
 Data are made available under a *CC-0 Waiver* [@poisot_moving_2013].
 Detailed informations about how to upload data are given in the vignettes and manual of the `rmangal` package.
 So as to save room in the manuscript, we source each example; the complete `r` files to reproduce the examples of this section are attached as *Suppl.
 Mat.*.
+In addition, the `rmangal` package comes with vignettes explaining how users can upload their data into the database, through `R`.

 The data we use for this example come from @ricciardi_assemblage_2010.
 These were previously available on the *InteractionWeb DataBase* as a